rocky-k-yu/react-native-web-cocktail-station/README.md

 I need rampant code reuse.

 ## Why I choose react-native-web?
+I see the limitation of ReactJS in future
+- Idea of ReactJS is amazing.
+We manipulate the virtual dom and the rendering logic will be handled by ReactJS
+- Yet, the abstraction of virtual dom is still not adequate, leaving its syntax too sticky to HTML

-I see the limitation of ReactJS in future, while ReactNative accompanied by Metro and Expo is now paving the path to allow cross-platform coding.
+Meanwhile, ReactNative, accompanied by Metro and Expo, is now paving the path to allow cross-platform coding.

+In short ReactNative is a framework, while I can only regard ReactJS as a library.

-Comparing with ReactXP, react-native-web is the most mature project.
+In the ecosystem of ReactNative, react-native-web is the most mature project.

 ## Understand the folder structure
 ```